7c/whoisserver-world-web/README.md

-# Web JSON Library Demo
+# Whoisserver-world Web Library

-This repository demonstrates how to ship a browser-friendly TypeScript library that wraps the [`whoisserver-world`](https://www.npmjs.com/package/whoisserver-world) dataset.
+This repository ships a browser-friendly TypeScript library that wraps the [`whoisserver-world`](https://www.npmjs.com/package/whoisserver-world) dataset.
 The upstream package ships hundreds of per‑TLD JSON files and reads them at runtime via `fs`; the code here snapshots those assets and bakes them into a bundle that can run in any browser.
+It also provides an object-oriented wrapper for the domain name parsing.

 ## Project layout